 Orrick is a global firm of more than 1,100 attorneys that is fiercely committed to teamwork and innovation.
-The firm has dozens of offices across the globe, including domestic locations in California, New York, Oregon, Texas, Washington, West Virginia, and Washington, DC.
+The firm has dozens of offices across the globe, including in California, Massachusetts, New York, Oregon, Texas, Washington, West Virginia, and Washington, DC.

 It All Began with a Break-Up

 In the late 1800s, W.S.
 Goodfellow and his partners John J. Jarboe and Ralph C. Harrison walked away from their San Francisco firm, Jarboe, Harrison & Goodfellow.
 Goodfellow then teamed up with Charles Eells to form Goodfellow & Eells.
 The firm helped organize the Fireman’s Fund Insurance Company after San Francisco’s catastrophic earthquake and fire in 1906 and also worked on water rights matters.
 In 1910, William H. Orrick joined the firm, and over the years, George Herringto...

 - “Orrick's culture is second to none.
 Colleagues are friendly, supportive, collegial, and terrific teammates.
 We socialize weekly in the office these days, with office lunches and regularly coordinated happy hours.”

 - “Orrick takes its culture and being a 'best place to work' very seriously, and it shows.
 The environment is welcoming and respectful.
 For the most part, people are actually friends with each other.
 There are regular firm-sponsored events that allow staff and lawyers to interact more, but otherwise, people tend to be very respectful of personal and family time—it's a nice balance.”

 - “The culture at Orrick is great, especially for BigLaw.
 The team is made up of incredibly smart, hardworking, and supportive people, who don't feel a need to constantly prove how smart they are.
 I have been with the firm almost two years now, and I can count the number of negative interactions I've had on one hand.”